-Moving Exchange Mailboxes to a New Exchange Server for Unity Connection 8.5 and Later
+Moving Exchange Mailboxes to a New Exchange Server for Connection

-If you add an Exchange server to the Exchange organization, you want to move Exchange mailboxes to the new server, and the Exchange mailboxes are associated with Unity Connection users who are configured for single inbox, you must grant the permissions that Unity Connection requires before you move the mailboxes.
-Otherwise, Unity Connection users will not be able to access their voice messages in the new location.
-This is true regardless of whether you allow Unity Connection to search for Exchange servers or you configure Unity Connection to communicate with a specific Exchange server.
+If you add an Exchange server to the Exchange organization, you want to move Exchange mailboxes to the new server, and the Exchange mailboxes are associated with Connection users who are configured for single inbox, you must grant the permissions that Connection requires before you move the mailboxes.
+Otherwise, Connection users will not be able to access their voice messages in the new location.
+This is true regardless of whether you allow Connection to search for Exchange servers or you configure Connection to communicate with a specific Exchange server.

-For information on granting the necessary permissions, see the "Creating the Unified Messaging Services Account in Active Directory and Granting Permissions" section on page 2-28.
+For information on granting the necessary permissions, see the "Creating the Unified Messaging Services Account in Active Directory and Granting Permissions for Cisco Unity Connection" section on page 2-28.
 Note that creating a new unified messaging services account for the new Exchange server is not necessary; you can also grant an existing unified messaging services account the permissions required to access the new Exchange server.

-Replacing Unity Connection 8.5 and Later Unified Messaging Accounts After You Move Exchange Mailboxes
+Replacing Connection Unified Messaging Accounts After You Move Exchange Mailboxes

-When Unity Connection cannot detect Exchange mailbox moves and, therefore, cannot automatically update the location of the Exchange mailbox for a Unity Connection user, you must manually create a new unified messaging account that accesses the new mailbox location and delete the unified messaging account that accessed the old mailbox location.
+When Connection cannot detect Exchange mailbox moves and, therefore, cannot automatically update the location of the Exchange mailbox for a Connection user, you must manually create a new unified messaging account that accesses the new mailbox location and delete the unified messaging account that accessed the old mailbox location.

-Between the time that you move Exchange mailboxes and the time that you update Unity Connection settings for the affected users, Unity Connection will not synchronize voice messages with the corresponding Exchange mailboxes.
+Between the time that you move Exchange mailboxes and the time that you update Connection settings for the affected users, Connection will not synchronize voice messages with the corresponding Exchange mailboxes.

-To Replace Unity Connection 8.5 Unified Messaging Accounts After You Move Exchange Mailboxes
+To Replace Connection Unified Messaging Accounts After You Move Exchange Mailboxes

-Step 1 Review the "Determining When You Must Update Cisco Unity Connection User Settings Manually After You Move Exchange Mailboxes" section on page 4-1 to determine whether Unity Connection can automatically detect mailbox moves for your Exchange configuration and Unity Connection settings:

-• If Unity Connection can detect mailbox moves, skip the rest of this procedure.

-- If Unity Connection cannot detect mailbox moves, continue with Step 2. - Step 2 If you moved the Exchange mailbox to an Exchange server for which there is currently no Unity Connection unified messaging service, create the service.
-For more information, see the "Creating a Unified Messaging Service to Access Exchange from Cisco Unity Connection 8.5 and Later" section on page 2-38. - Step 3 Create a new unified messaging account for the user, and choose a unified messaging service that accesses the Exchange server to which the mailbox was moved.
-For more information, see the "Creating Unified Messaging Accounts to Link Cisco Unity Connection 8.5 and Later Users to Exchange Mailboxes" section on page 2-43. - Step 4 Delete the unified messaging account that accessed the Exchange server from which the mailbox was moved: - a.
+- Step 1 Review the "Determining When You Must Update Cisco Unity Connection User Settings Manually After You Move Exchange Mailboxes" section on page 4-1 to determine whether Connection can automatically detect mailbox moves for your Exchange configuration and Connection settings: - If Connection can detect mailbox moves, skip the rest of this procedure. - If Connection cannot detect mailbox moves, continue with Step 2. - Step 2 If you moved the Exchange mailbox to an Exchange server for which there is currently no Connection unified messaging service, create the service.
+For more information, see the "Creating a Unified Messaging Service to Access Exchange from Cisco Unity Connection" section on page 2-37. - Step 3 Create a new unified messaging account for the user, and choose a unified messaging service that accesses the Exchange server to which the mailbox was moved.
+For more information, see the "Creating Unified Messaging Accounts to Link Cisco Unity Connection Users to Exchange Mailboxes" section on page 2-42. - Step 4 Delete the unified messaging account that accessed the Exchange server from which the mailbox was moved: - a.
 In Cisco Unity Connection Administration, expand Users, then select Users. - b.
 On the Search Users page, select the alias of a user.

-Note

-If the user alias does not appear in the search results table, set the applicable parameters in the search fields at the top of the page, and select Search.
+Note If the user alias does not appear in the search results table, set the applicable parameters in the search fields at the top of the page, and select Search.

 - c.
 On the Edit User Basics page, on the Edit menu, select Unified Messaging Accounts. - d.
 On the Unified Messaging Accounts page, check the check box to the left of the unified messaging account that you want to delete. - e.
-Select Delete Selected. - Step 5 Repeat Step 2 through Step 4 for the other Unity Connection users whose Exchange mailboxes you moved.
+Select Delete Selected. - Step 5 Repeat Step 2 through Step 4 for the other Connection users whose Exchange mailboxes you moved.

-Replacing Unity Connection 8.5 and Later Unified Messaging Accounts After You Move Exchange Mailboxes
+Replacing Connection Unified Messaging Accounts After You Move Exchange Mailboxes

-Restoring Microsoft Exchange Mailboxes in Cisco Unity Connection 8.5 and Later When Single Inbox is Enabled
+Restoring Microsoft Exchange Mailboxes in Cisco Unity Connection When Single Inbox Is Enabled